 Salt is talked about a LOT in the baby world because it’s one of the main things we want to limit in our baby’s diet, especially in that first year of life.
 It also happens to be one of the hardest things to limit considering that salt is EVERYWHERE and found in pretty much everything you buy these days.

 So does that mean we can’t ever offer a product with salt in it?
 Is it something to fear and stress over or can we relax about it ever?
 The key is figuring out where hidden salt in food usually pops up and how to manage it so you don’t drive yourself crazy, while still keeping your baby healthy.
 We’re going to cover that all here today!

 How much is too much?

-What this means is that, in order to keep this in check, extremely little to no salt should be added to any of the meals baby is having.
+So, since babies may be able to handle more we don’t know for sure, don’t stress about it too much.
+Although, I’m not saying we shouldn’t watch our salt levels at all.
 Keep this in perspective.
 If they are only eating homemade meals that day, then a bit of added salt to that meal might be ok.
 If they are eating out at a restaurant with you, or are consuming any type of packaged/processed food, then definitely be very mindful of not offering other high salt foods or meals with added salt to it.

 Foods high in salt

 Ok, so as mentioned…salt is pretty much everything store-bought, processed or packaged.
 It’s a preservative and it makes food taste amazing, so naturally food manufacturers will put it in deliberately.
 The first foods we usually think of that are super high in salt include:

 - Processed meats like deli meats, bacon, ham, and sausage

 - Frozen foods like chicken nuggets/chicken breasts, meatballs, dough pastries, any frozen meal etc.